petrasvestartas/compas_wood/README.md

 - [ ] interface - groups
 - [ ] interface - R-Tree for joint types
 - [ ] interface - edge vector display
-- [ ] interface - beam polyline detection
+- [ ] interface - beam polyline detection, 1) check what that not clean if statement does, do you need add joints to elements, if there are no elements just central line?
+2) try generate tenon-mortise joint 3) cut using mesh boolean
 - [x] publish documentation gh-pages
 - [ ] publish conda